Philippine spinetail

-The Philippine spine-tailed swift (Mearnsia picina), also known as the Philippine needletail or Philippine spinetail, is a species of swift in the family Apodidae.
+The Philippine spinetail (Mearnsia picina), also known as the Philippine needletail or Philippine spine-tailed swift, is a species of swift in the family Apodidae.
 It is endemic to the Philippines found in the islands of Mindanao and Visayas.
 Its natural habitat is tropical moist lowland forests.
 It is becoming rare due to habitat loss.

 Description

 EBird describes the bird as "A little-known medium-sized, short-tailed swift found over forest, usually at higher elevations.
 Mainly black with obvious white throat and underwing patches.
-Wing shape is unusual, with a “cut-out” next to the body and pointed wing tips curved backward.
+Wing shape is unusual, with a "cut-out" next to the body and pointed wing tips curved backward.
 Tail square, with spines that are difficult to see.
 Distinguished from other swifts in its range by the white marks under the wings.
 Voice unknown."

-It is differentiated from its southern counterpart by its cream colored throat, cheek and belly versus the bluish-white parts of the Southern silvery kingfisher.
+Formerly placed in the genus Chaetura but is now in Mearnsia.
+This species is monotypic and has no subspecies.

+Behaviour and ecology

+It is seen alone or in small groups in high up in the air.
+It is presumed to feed on flying insects.
+Nothing at all is known about its breeding habits.

-Habitat and Conservation Status
+Habitat and conservation status

 It appears to be reliant upon forested streams below 1,000 m and will tolerate secondary and selectively logged forest and even streamside vegetation within coconut plantations, close to forest edge.